cvent/lounge/docs/queries.md

 })
 ```

-Similary we can jsut choose a single call invocation to fail:
+Similary we can just choose a single call invocation to fail:

 ```js
 var User = lounge.model('User', userSchema)